 This small state agency is an integral part of Wisconsin’s history and economy.
 Our financial investments, land management practices, and archive benefit every citizen of the state.

-- We generate investment income for distribution as public school library aid— a total of $35.7 million in 2018.
+- We generate investment income for distribution as public school library aid.
 See what your school received by clicking here.

-- We loan money to municipalities and school districts for public purpose projects— nearly $122 million approved during that same time period.
+- We loan money to municipalities and school districts for public purpose projects.

 - We contribute to Wisconsin’s sustainable timber economy, combat forest fragmentation, and secure public access to large blocks of northern forests.